evanfp582/P2P_Fileshare/README.md

 .\test.ps1
 ```
 Basic test to distribute and download 1short_story_10x.txt.
-Runs 3 Seeder peers that have most pieces of 1short_story_10x.txt.
+Runs 3 Seeder peers that have most of the pieces for each file (only missing 5 from each).
 Then runs a Downloader peer to get 1short_story_10x.txt from the previous 3 Seeder peers.
 This test is expected to run slowly, as it demonstrates that our P2P system is least effective when the seeders have overlapping pieces.